Receiving Orders (Scanner)

 Receiving orders in Supply'd lets you track what items were received when, automatically add stock to inventory, and assign batch information such as pricing, expiry and batch codes.

-A Supply’d handheld scanner can be used to receive both Orders or Stock.
-This document will focus on receiving Orders.
+A Supply’d handheld scanner can be used to receive both Orders and Stock not associated with an order.
+This guide focuses specifically on receiving Orders.

 In this document we will guide you through the process of receiving orders using a Supply'd scanner, including: